petervandenabeele/spelfouten/README.md

 For the inference, I saw a factor 4 faster inference on the GPU (nvidia leightweight Mobile GPU of a few years old).
 By using a batch size of approx. 100, an inference costed about **30 ms per inference** (3 seconds per batch of 100 inferences).

-The performance seems similar for BERT and RoBERTa based models.
+The performance seems very similar (within a few percent) for BERT and RoBERTa based models.

 ## Discussion